engtuncay/engtuncay.github.io/javascript/notes-jst/jst-07-class.md

 ```

-JavaScript will call the `name() setter` when you assign a value to the name property like this:
+JavaScript will call the `name()` setter when you assign a value to the name property like this:

 ```js
 person.name = 'Jane Smith';

 ```

-If a class has only a getter but not a setter and you attempt to use the setter, the change won’t take any effect.
+If a class has only a getter but not a setter and you attempt to use the setter, the change won’t take any effect (❗).
 See the following example:

 ```js
 class Person {